Convent & Stuart Hall

-Convent & Stuart Hall is a partnership of two gender specific Catholic high schools in the city of San Francisco: Convent of the Sacred Heart High School, a girls’ school located at 2222 Broadway and Stuart Hall High School, a boys’ high school located at 1715 Octavia Street.
+Convent & Stuart Hall is a partnership of two gender-specific Catholic K-12 schools in the city of San Francisco: Convent of the Sacred Heart High School, a girls’ school located at 2222 Broadway and Stuart Hall High School, a boys’ school located at 1715 Octavia Street.
 The schools also operate under the name of Schools of the Sacred Heart, San Francisco.
 The unique partnership allows both schools to operate single-sex classes in a coeducational environment.
 The schools were founded by the Schools of the Sacred Heart, a local organization that traces its lineage to 1887.